-Things to see at Nainital – major attractions in 3 days
+Nainital – What places to see – major attractions in 3 days?

 Nainital – This name throws a plethora of memories.
 It holds a special place in my heart.
-Since I have been to Nainital more than 14 times, I thought writing a blog on Nainital attractions would be pretty easy, a cake walk.
+Since I have visited Nainital more than 14 times, I thought writing a blog on Nainital attractions would be pretty easy, a cakewalk.
 Never had I thought that it would be the most difficult one as I’d have to jog my mind and assimilate all memories from my past travels.
-There is so much information in my head, so many anecdotes, so many feel good moments that I am really lost while writing about Nainital.
+I have so much information in my head, so many anecdotes, so many feel-good moments that I got really lost while writing about Nainital.
 Let me commence from the beginning.

-It all starting in 1990s, when my father was posted at Bareilly.
-With Bareilly being a sleepy town back then, it had a close proximity to Nainital, hardly a 3.5 hrs drive.
-So, every friend, every relative and every guest who came home was royally treated, by taking them on a one day road trip to Nainital.
+It all starting in the 1990s, when my father was posted at Bareilly.
+With Bareilly being a sleepy town back then, it had close proximity to Nainital, hardly a 3.5 hrs drive.
+So, every friend, every relative, and every guest who came home was royally treated, by taking them on a one-day road trip to Nainital.

-The day started early, around 6.30 am when we’d hop onto our new premier padmini and drive to this Lake town.
-We’d reach by 10am, park our car in parking lot next to Capitol cinema, explore the town till 4pm and then drive back home to Bareilly.
-The itinerary remained fixed… drive – park – boating – rope way – video games – snacks and walk – drive back home.
+The day started early, around 6.30 am when we’d hop onto our new Premier Padmini and drive to this Lake-town.
+We’d reach by 10 am, park our car in the parking lot next to Capitol cinema, explore the town till 4 pm and then drive back home to Bareilly.
+The itinerary remained fixed… drive – park – boating – ropeway – video games – snacks and walk – drive back home.
 For four long years, from 1990 to 1994, we made around 14 trips to Nainital and if I remember correctly, we had an overnight stay at Nainital only on two occasions.
-Those were the days when Nainital had little or no traffic, very few people had luxury of cameras and there was little commercialization.
+In old days Nainital had little or no traffic, as very few people had the luxury of cameras and there was little commercialization.
 Life was slow back then without smartphones.

-Once, we drove to Naina Peak and the view of this pear shaped Naini Lake from there was mesmerizing.
-What I loved about Nainital was the vivaciousness of the place.. lively, vibrant and often misty.
-I loved munching local burgers and chana-jor-garam sold at roadside stalls along the Lake, the video game parlors next to The Capitol Cinema, a long walk on thandi sadak, an ice cream at Mall road and the subtle hustle bustle of town… these few things remained unchanged even today, they have really stood the test of time.
+Once, we drove to Naina Peak and the view of this pear-shaped Naini Lake from there was mesmerizing.
+What I loved about Nainital was the vivaciousness of the place.. lively, vibrant, and often misty.
+I loved munching local burgers and chana-jor-garam sold at roadside stalls along the Lake, the video game parlors next to The Capitol Cinema, a long walk on Thandi Sadak, ice cream at Mall road and the subtle hustle bustle of town… these few things remained unchanged even today, they have really stood the test of time.

 Since 1994, for two decades, I just heard about Nainital growing from a sleepy town to the Numero Uno destination of Kumaon.
 A title, which it has earned and deserves.

-Next day, we had planned to drive to Naina Peak to have a birds eye view of Pear shaped Naini Lake.
+Next day, we had planned to drive to Naina Peak to have a birds-eye view of Pear-shaped Naini Lake.
 It was an easy drive with nightmarish traffic.
 Numerous vehicles were parked haphazardly along the stretch on both sides leaving a narrow passage to drive on.
-We found parking about 500 m away from the spot and then had to wait for good 10 mins to click pics with backdrop of Naini Lake.
-After 10 mins and one bottle of bisleri we reached back to the car.
+We found parking about 500 m away from the spot and then had to wait for good 10 mins to click pics with a backdrop of Naini Lake.
+After 10 mins and one bottle of bisleri, we reached back to the car.

 Instead of coming back to Nainital, we decided to drive uphill towards Pangot.
-The traffic got thinner and the views got stunning.
-After driving for about 40 mins , we stopped and decided to stroll along the road.
+As the traffic got thinner and the views got stunning.
+After driving for about 40 mins, we stopped and decided to stroll along the road.
 On our left was Kampland Resort which seemed deserted.

 There was a swing in the garden and a small makeshift kitchen.
 We walked and reached the garden.
 The owner welcomed us and offered tea, which we didn’t resist.
 The view of the valley from this resort were stunning.
 It was lavishly green which enhanced beauty of this resort.